Poovarasan-Official/JavaScript-Interview/javascript.md

 A function in JavaScript is a reusable block of code that performs a specific task.
 It's a fundamental building block in JavaScript programming.

-### ✏️JavaScript has Several types of functions:
+### ✨ JavaScript has Several types of functions:

-- Named Function
+- Normal Function (Named Function)
-- Anonymous Function
+- Anonymous Function (Without Named Function)
-- Arrow Function
+- Arrow Function (ES6 Feature) → Short syntax, no own this
-- Generator Function
-- Constructor Function
+- Immediately Invoked Function Expression (IIFE) → Self-executing
-- Methods
+- Higher-Order Function (HOC) → Takes function as argument or returns function
-- IIFE (Immediately Invoked Function Expression)
+- Recursive Function → Calls itself

 | **Aspect**            | **Arrow Function**                          | **Regular Function**                        |
 | --------------------- | ------------------------------------------- | ------------------------------------------- |